Malware-Research/Resources/README.md

  - Are you interested in assembly language and/or are you unsure what a specific instruction does?
 Refer to the [Intel manual](https://software.intel.com/en-us/articles/intel-sdm) for the x86 and x86_64 architectures.

+ - Are you interested to learn reverse engineering from scratch?
+Then refer to [Reverse Engineering for Beginner](https://www.begin.re/)

  - Do you want to analyze malware (or binaries in general), but are you unsure how to?
 Check Libra's [Binary Analysis Course](https://maxkersten.nl/binary-analysis-course/).